Overcoming Obstacles to Enhanced Patient Satisfaction

 Because enhanced patient satisfaction helps earn the provider team: (a) greater political support when seeking more and better staff, equipment, supplies and facilities; (b) is an indicator that quality of care is improving which should lead to enhanced staff pride and performance gains; and (c) it is an indicator that health outcomes are likely to be better as patients are more likely to comply with prescribed guidelines and treatments by the provider staff.
 The following list of obstacles should be used by CEOs for discussions with their physician, nurses, staff and governing body about how best to implement sensible actions that could remove, reduce or work around each of the obstacles to enhanced patient satisfaction.

-See also Hacey
+See also Governance Matters

 Obstacles to Enhance Patient Satisfaction